Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

 At Raise, our mission is to encourage students to adopt a positive, deliberate approach towards giving.
 As such, we focus on ensuring that each student who chooses to join can engage meaningfully with the impact of their donation.
 The primary role of the Summer Party is to facilitate this engagement, as an enjoyable opportunity to come together as a community and celebrate our collective impact.
 However, it is not the most important element of what we do, nor the purpose of donating.

 Crucially, the donation students make to join Raise does not constitute ‘buying a ticket’ to the party.
-Indeed, the funding of our summer celebration is completely separate to the donation, and comes from our generous sponsors.
+Indeed, the funding of our summer celebration is completely separate to the donation (it’s funded through external sponsorship).
 Many students have joined Raise without attending the Summer Party at all.

 There will be music, food, drinks (alcoholic and non-alcoholic) and live entertainment, contributing to the atmosphere of celebration you’ll experience with the rest of the Raise community.
 It’s a fantastic chance to reflect on the impact of our donations and many of those who’ve attended elsewhere in recent years have described it as a real highlight!